diffblue/gitlab/doc/user/group/manage.md

 1. Select **Change group URL**.

 WARNING:
-It is not possible to rename a namespace if it contains a project with [Container Registry](../packages/container_registry/index.md) tags, because the project cannot be moved.
+* It is not possible to rename a namespace if it contains a project with [Container Registry](../packages/container_registry/index.md) tags, because the project cannot be moved.
+* All hard-coded references to the original project url will need to be changed to the new url, including include statements and docker image references in CI files and variables that specify a project or namespace.

 ## Change the default branch protection of a group